grompe/BTWTweak/patcher/readme.txt

 - Added item tooltips to see different unfired pottery and planter types more clearly

+- Made snow and ice blocks melt in more consistent manner: stay in dark, melt in light (skylight is ignored in cold biomes).
+Coincidentally, this also makes snow blocks let a little bit of light through.

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.